Our Campaigns

 Current Campaigns

-As we celebrate this one-year milestone, the Strathcona Community Hospital Foundation remains dedicated to fostering a healthier future for our community.
-Together, we can continue to make a lasting impact on the lives of those we serve.
+As we celebrate these milestones, the Strathcona Community Hospital Foundation remains dedicated to fostering a healthier future for our community.
+Together, we can continue to make a lasting impact on the lives of those we serve.”

 Ken Lesniak (Chair), Strathcona Community Hospital Foundation